-- About 3/4 pound ground beef, shredded chicken or pork, cooked (Here's where to find a safe source for healthy pastured meats if you don't have a local source OR you could skip the meat for a meatless meal) — a little more or less is fine.
+- 1 pound grass-fed ground beef, or pastured shredded chicken, or pastured pork -- here's where to find a safe source for healthy pastured meats if you don't have a local source OR you could skip the meat for a meatless meal.
+(Consider making extra meat to use later for quick taco salads!)

-- Your favorite refried beans, I love these ones because they're pre-soaked!
+- 15 ounce can of your favorite refried beans, I love these because they're organic and pre-soaked!

-- Optional: jalepenos, onions, and/or colorful peppers, all chopped small, OR add some of your favorite salsa — I love this homemade fresh salsa recipe
+- 1-2 each jalepenos, colorful bell peppers, chopped.
+OR to make prep faster, just add about 1 cup some of your favorite organic salsa.
+(Ever tried this homemade fresh salsa recipe?)

 - 8 Tablespoons butter, pastured butter is best

 - 8 Tablespoons thickener of choice – I like einkorn flour or you could use arrowroot flour for a grain-free option

 - 4 cloves garlic, chopped, or 1 1/2 teaspoons garlic powder